SmartThingsCommunity/smartapp-sdk-nodejs/README.md

 server.use(express.json());

+/* Define the SmartApp */
+smartapp
     // @smartthings_rsa.pub is your on-disk public key
-// If you do not have it yet, omit publicKey() smartapp
-    .publicKey('@smartthings_rsa.pub') // optional until app verified
+    // If you do not have it yet, omit publicKey() .publicKey('@smartthings_rsa.pub') // optional until app verified
-    .configureI18n()
+    .app.enableEventLogging(2) // logs all lifecycle event requests and responses as pretty-printed JSON.
+Omit in production .configureI18n()
     .page('mainPage', (context, page, configData) => {
         page.section('sensors', section => {